-Council had an extensive public participation process immediately after the tabling of 2016 - 2019 MTREF by Council on 29 March 2016.
-The process commenced in Klerksdorp on 4 April 2016 and ended on 11 April 2016 in Alabama and Hartbeesfontein, covering the KOSH area.
+Council will have an extensive public participation process immediately after the tabling of draft 2016 - 2019 draft MTREF by Council on 29 March 2016.

 2.2 Overview of Alignment of Annual Budget with IDP

 The Constitution mandates local government with the responsibility to exercise local development and cooperative governance.
 The eradication of imbalances in South African society can only be realised through a credible integrated development planning process.